-These five tips are not all you need to know to stand out from the competition and profit.
-There are other very talented artists out there vying for your clients, so to;
+There are MANY other very talented artists vying for your clients, so to;

 - rise above the pack